The majority of interviews and assessments will take place online.

 Failure to provide the requested information and documentation to the recruiting organisation by the stated deadline will result in adjustments not being met.

-Applicants should expect to provide medical evidence for any adjustments requested and are therefore advised to source this as soon as possible to ensure that deadlines are met.
+You should expect to provide medical evidence for any adjustments requested and are therefore advised to source this as soon as possible to ensure that deadlines are met.

 Concerns and complaints